AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 Design Patterns Used: Bridge\
 Packages: sourcecodeanalyzer, sourcefilereader\
 We wanted SourceCodeAnalyzers and SourceFileReaders dimensions to be independent.
+#### Why you selected a specific pattern?
+- We want the related classes SourceFileReaders and SourceFileAnalyzer to be two separate hierarchies which can be developed independently of each other.

 #### Which classes participate in the pattern, serving what role?
 Abstraction: SourceFileLocation.java\
 Implementor: SourceFileLocation.java\